 - Be willing to buy “ugly” produce.

 Sustainability basically means practices we can continue forever without causing any harm.
 Wasting food, along with the water, energy, and other materials used to produce and transport it, causes harm.
-Food sustainability is everyone’s opportunity.
+Tackling food sustainability challenges is everyone’s opportunity.

 Shop related products